IT Resume Writing Tips

-If you are in the information technology (IT) industry, you already know the importance of keeping up with the rapidly changing IT industry demand, technology advancements, new methods, and tools that you need for your next challenging IT role or project.
-Moving from one project to another using totally different technologies and methods within less than a year is very common in IT.
+If you are in the information technology (IT) industry, you already know the importance of keeping up with the rapidly changing demand, technology advancements, new methods, and tools that you might need to use in your next challenging IT role or project.
+Moving from one project to another using completely different technologies and methods within less than a year is very common in IT.
 Keeping track of new learning and accomplishments is essential and should be reflected on your resume.

-2. Review and update your Introduction section – it is your short professional story - your personal elevator pitch.
-Is it presenting your “professional brand” and what you bring to the table?
+2. Review and update your Introduction section – it should communicate your “professional brand” and what you bring to the table.
 Any new capabilities or soft skills that should be highlighted?
 Think about your differentiators and use the right keywords in your introduction.
 Make sure it aligns with your current career objectives and explains the value you can create to the hiring company or client.

 3. Update your Key Area of Expertise (or Key Competencies) section with your most relevant competencies and soft skills that are in high demand for your target IT role.

-4. Keep track and update your resume’s Professional Experience section with your accomplishments.
+4. Keep track and update your resume’s Professional Experience section with recent accomplishments relevant to your target IT role.
 Where possible include impact and measurable results.
 For example: “Reduced annual operational costs by $250,000...”, “Reduced number of post-production defects by 30%...”
 “Successfully launched an awesome product in less than 6 months from inception to production, generating revenue of $10+ million, exceeding projection by 20%”.
-You can also highlight recent / relevant accomplishments as part of your Introduction section.
+You can also highlight a couple of your most significant accomplishments as part of your Introduction section.

-5. Condense work history that is over 5 year old.
+5. Condense work history that is over five-years-old.
 Consider removing listed responsibilities and accomplishments that are not value added, or not contributing to your current career objectives.
-You can move any position that is older than 12 years ago or not relevant to your target position to an Additional Experience section, listing the position in one line that includes company name, position, and duration.
+You can move any position older than 12 years, or not relevant to your target IT role, to an Additional Experience section.
+List the position as one line that includes company name, position, and duration.

 6. Ensure alignment between your Introduction and your Professional Experience.
 Does your professional experience section include responsibilities and accomplishments that support your introduction and your career objectives?